MAAWIZ/Piston/README.md

 ---

-## âš™ï¸ 3.
-FEA Simulation Setup & Boundary Conditions
+## 3. FEA Simulation Setup & Boundary Conditions

 The analysis was executed in **Ansys Mechanical 2025 R2** using a coupled multi-physics framework.